 Update: This offer for the Southwest Rapid Rewards® Premier Credit Card has expired.
 Learn more about the current offers here.

-Both the Southwest Rapid Rewards® Premier Credit Card and Southwest Airlines Rapid Rewards® Premier Business Card are offering 50,000 points after spending $2,000 within three months, provided you haven’t received a bonus on a given card in the past 24 months.
+Chase frequently offers hefty bonuses on their co-branded Southwest Rapid Rewards® Premier Credit Card and Southwest Airlines Rapid Rewards® Premier Business Card, provided you haven’t received a sign-up bonus on these cards in the past 24 months.
+Each card has a $99 annual fee, which isn’t waived the first year.

 What is the Southwest Companion Pass?